my-carla/sumo/docs/web/docs/Tools/Emissions.md

 The tool is located in {{SUMO}}/bin.

-The image shows the visualisation of CO2 emission of the [HBEFA v2.1-based](../Models/Emissions/HBEFA-based.md) "P_7_6" emission class.
+The image shows the visualization of CO2 emission of the [HBEFA v2.1-based](../Models/Emissions/HBEFA-based.md) "P_7_6" emission class.

 ## Options